lautarodragan/challenges.kraken-crypto-payments/README.md

     1. `include_removed` doesn't seem to matter in this case since both files have `remoted: []`.
     1. Every transaction in both files has `involvesWatchonly` set to `true`, `include_watchonly` was probably enabled, but it doesn't really matter.

+In theory, if there's a `receive` transaction in my wallets, the associated address has given me that money, so I should count it in my database.

+Filtering by `.confirmations >= 6` should be enough, assuming my node knows the chain tip at all times with insignificant lag and no reorgs larger than 6 blocks occur.

+But what to infer from two different sets?

 # Random Data

 ## Transaction Count